loscrossos/core_framepackstudio/README.md

 # Installation

 The installation in general consists of:

 - Pre-Requisites: Check that your system can actually run the model
+- Project Installation.
+It consists of
-- Project Installation: setup the core_framepackstudio code
+    - cloning the repository
+    - creating a virtual environment
-- Let the software download the models or optionally:
+    - installing the requirements
-    - setup to re-use your already downloaded models
+    - optionally: re-using our models
-    - setup the models for multi-boot setups
+    - starting the app.

 In order to install we will use the console.
 There is plenty of caveats you should know before doing using AI models in general.We need to have control over what is happening.
 Framepack moves along the edge of technology and, as we will later see, can perform poorly or even crash your system (see on MacOS only) if not setup properly.
 To be as efficient as possible, we will use standard python mechanisms.
 The procedures we use, will be also useful for other AI projects across MacOS, Windows and Linux you will encounter in the future.